Hofstra University in Hempstead, Long Island is home to a new Irish studies program.

 The program, being offered to students as a minor course, was officially launched by the Irish Vice Consul in New York, Alan Farrelly.

-The new program promises students a unique opportunity to delve into Ireland's past through various in-depth subjects such as history and politics, the Irish diaspora and its culture and social relations.
+The program promises students a unique opportunity to delve into Ireland's past through various in-depth subjects such as history and politics, the Irish diaspora and its culture and social relations.